Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 In the past, the hollow trunks were used as “bee gums” to hold beehives.

-It loves water! it is most often found along streams and in low-lying areas which are regularly flooded in spring and winter.
-It prefers a moist site on acid soil.
+It loves water!
+It is most often found along streams and in low-lying areas that are regularly flooded in spring and winter.
+It prefers a moist site in acidic soil.

 Photographer’s note: “This is an amazing swamp forest now protected by the State of Georgia.
 The bald cypress trees are so impressive but equally impressive are the Ogeechee lime trees (Nyssa ogeche), like the giant one to the left of me.
 I climbed as high as I could in an adjacent giant bald cypress so my camera position was better.
 I used my remote clicker to avoid a sloppy 10 second sprint.
 Notice how large some of the cypress knees are.”